Pennsylvania Department of Health

 Initial comments:

-Based on a revisit survey completed on May 20, 2025, it was determined that Wecare At Murrysville Rehab and Nursing failed to correct the deficiencies cited during the survey of April 9, 2025, under the requirements of the 28 Pa, Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated Survey in response to a complaint, completed on September 9, 2025, it was determined that Wecare at Murrysville Rehab and Nursing Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
+Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: